AmirTGitHub/CodeExamples/README.md

 # CodeExamples

-this is an example of my ReactNative and React-Redux authentication
+This is an example of my ReactNative code and React-Redux authentication code. to instal and run each one of them you need to read the Read me file inside each directory.